Page Nav

 Conclusion

-The SLSFTA presents a significant opportunity for Sri Lanka and Singapore to strengthen their economic ties.
-By effectively implementing the agreement and addressing potential challenges, both countries can reap the benefits of increased trade, investment, and knowledge sharing.
+The SLSFTA provides a significant opportunity for Sri Lanka and Singapore to strengthen economic ties.
+The recent adjustments to import levies under the FTA demonstrate Sri Lanka’s commitment to trade facilitation and economic growth.
+By effectively implementing the agreement and addressing potential challenges, both nations stand to benefit from enhanced trade, investment, and knowledge sharing.

 No comments